-Part B plans cover doctor, specialist and other outpatient appointments.
+Part B plans cover doctors, specialists and other outpatient appointments.
 Part A and Part B plans are known as Original Medicare.

 Part C plans, known as Medicare Advantage plans, refer to all-in-one Medicare coverage from private insurance companies.
 Part C plans replace Part A and Part B. Medicare Advantage plans often include extras not found in Original Medicare plans, such as wellness incentives and fitness programs.
 Many Medicare Advantage plans also offer prescription drug coverage, but Original Medicare plans don’t include it.

 Part D plans cover prescription drug costs, can be offered as standalone plans or added on to Original Medicare or Medicare Advantage plans.